Hebrews Chapter Five

 Hebrews 5:13 & 14

-Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
-But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil.
+Anyone who has to drink milk is still a baby, without experience in applying the Word about righteousness.
+But solid food is for the mature, for those whose faculties have been trained by continuous exercise to distinguish good from evil.

 So, how do you mature as a Christian?
 Paul tells us that it is by constant training in the Word.
 This can take various forms but the key point is that it is a daily part of our lives.
 Why is this important?
 We see that study in the Word of God is how we train ourselves to tell the difference between good and evil.
 That is probably the greatest failing in the church today as most Christians do not study enough to know what the Bible says about what is good and what is evil.
 In our society today, it seems like we have a majority of people trying to convince us that good is evil and evil is good.
 Without the solid food of the scriptures, we will go along with whatever the rest of the world says instead of what God says.